-One of the key benefits of HIIT is its time-efficiency.
-If you can only commit 15 minutes for a workout, HIIT is the best option for you.
-You’ll enjoy the same health benefits as you would in a longer, less intense workout.
-Additionally, you’ll enjoy some unique benefits too, based on the mechanisms of how HIIT works.
+One of the key benefits of HIIT is its time efficiency.
+If you can only commit 15 minutes to a workout, HIIT is the best option for you.
+You'll enjoy the same health benefits as you would in a longer, less intense workout.
+You'll also enjoy some unique benefits, based on the mechanisms of how HIIT works.

 How Does HIIT Work?

 In the work period of HIIT, you are performing anaerobic exercise.
-As defined by The American College of Sports Medicine, anaerobic exercise is “intense physical activity of very short duration, fueled by the energy sources within the contracting muscles and independent of the use of inhaled oxygen as an energy source.”
+As defined by The American College of Sports Medicine, anaerobic exercise is "intense physical activity of very short duration, fuelled by the energy sources within the contracting muscles and independent of the use of inhaled oxygen as an energy source".

-Anaerobic directly means "without oxygen."
+Anaerobic means "without oxygen".
 Without oxygen, our cells produce adenosine triphosphate (ATP) via glycolysis.
 Glycolysis is the breakdown of glucose, the energy source within the contracting fast-twitch muscle.
-Less ATP is produced in anaerobic exercise than aerobic exercise — and the lack of oxygen makes it less energy efficient and the lactic acid buildup is greater.
-As a result, you can’t perform this type of exercise for very long before you need a break.
+Less ATP is produced in anaerobic exercise than aerobic exercise—and the lack of oxygen makes it less energy efficient and the lactic acid build-up is greater.
+As a result, you can't perform this type of exercise for very long before you need a break.

-That’s why you alternate between work and rest with high-intensity interval training.
-In the rest period, you’ll switch to aerobic metabolism, clearing lactic acid to allow you to produce the necessary power output once more.
-EPOC will be created, elevating your metabolic rate post-workout to help aid recovery.
+That's why you alternate between work and rest with high-intensity interval training.
+In the rest period, you switch to aerobic metabolism, clearing lactic acid to allow you to produce the necessary power output once more.
+EPOC will be created, elevating your post-workout metabolic rate to help aid recovery.

 Does HIIT Really Work?

 Numerous studies have concluded that HIIT really does improve your fitness and health.
 Incorporating it into your workout routine can help you get the results you're looking for.
-The best part is it only takes 15 or so minutes.
-When it comes to HIIT, you’ve got nothing to lose and everything to gain.
+The best part is it only takes 15 minutes or so.
+When it comes to HIIT, you've got nothing to lose and everything to gain.